practicalli/spacemacs/introduction.md

-# Spacemacs: Clojure development made simple
+# Practicalli Spacemacs

+A practical guide to getting the most out of Clojure development with Spacemacs, an Emacs community configuration.

 {% youtube %}
 https://www.youtube.com/watch?v=Uuwg-069NYE